nainarazz/nainacodes.com-old/content/posts/moving-my-blog-from-next-to-gatsby/moving-my-blog-from-next-to-gatsby.md

 By the way, Next.js is awesome.
 I still love it, and I will definitely still use it when creating React apps.
 Gatsby will not always be the right tool to use for a certain project.

-To end, here is a the Lighthouse score for this site.
+To end, here is the Lighthouse score for this site.

 ![lighthousescore](./lighthouse-report.png)